-The “yield curve” is simply bonds of varying maturities—typically from three months to 30 years—plotted on a graph based on their yields.
+The “yield curve” is simply bonds of varying maturities—from one month to 30 years—plotted on a graph based on their yields.
 The yield curve typically slopes upward, since investors demand higher yields for holding longer-term bonds.

 Since yields for bonds of all maturities change every day due to market fluctuations, the “shape” of the yield curve is always changing.
 It is these changes that provide insight into the economic outlook.

 The Long and Short of the Bond Yield Curve

 The performance of short-term bonds—those with maturities of two years or less from the date they are bought.
 How well they do is driven by expectations related to future Fed policy with regard to the federal funds rate.
 In contrast, the performance of longer-term bonds—which are more volatile than their short-term counterparts—is largely driven by the outlook for inflation and economic growth rather than Fed policy.

 The important aspect of this relationship to understand is that while short-term yields are “pinned” to some extent by expectations for the Fed’s rate policy, longer-term bonds experience higher volatility based on shifts in the broader outlook.
 Expectations for the economy, therefore tend to have a strong influence on the shape of the yield curve.

 Stronger Growth or Slowing Indicators

 When the yields on long-term bonds rise faster than those on short-term bonds—which indicates that long-term bonds are underperforming short-term bonds—the yield curve is “steepening.”
 This typically indicates an environment in which investors see stronger growth ahead.
 Also, keep in mind, prices and yields move in opposite directions.

 On the other hand, when yields on short-term bonds are rising faster than the yields on long-term bonds—or in other words, short-term bonds are underperforming—the yield curve is said to be “flattening.”
 This is usually an indication that investors see slowing growth ahead.